squiresgrant/3d-gl/readme.md

 # known issues

-- ordering is now only slightly fucked (just for now hopefully)
+- ordering is now only barely fucked (WITH MEMORY LEAKS, for now)

 - [limitation] no colliding polygons (todo)